mikezackles/nocopy/README.md

 aliasing errors.
 Specifically, `reinterpret_cast` is only used to convert references to unsigned char to references to POD types whose sole data member is `std::array<unsigned char, N>`.
 It is also used to cast scalar types to unsigned char during endian conversion.
-I am not a language lawyer, so please let me know if I've misunderstood something here.
+I've done my best to interpret the standard, but I am not a language lawyer, so please let me know if I've misunderstood something here.

 Optimization
 -